Main menu (front) page Share/Bookmark

 approaching runway 06/24

-In world war II my elder relatives can recall Spitfires and Hurricanes taking off from here as they were being ferried about the country.
+In world war II (1939-1945) my elder relatives could recall Spitfires and Hurricanes taking off from here as they were being ferried about the country.

 Below - the satellite view of the airstrip from Google maps: